Workplace Violence Policy

 All employees and students are encouraged to help to maintain a safe work and educational environment and are urged to take reasonable precautions to prevent violence and other unsafe conditions in the workplace and report indicators of increased risk of violent behavior.

-An employee shall notify his/her supervisor, the Office of Human Resources and Safety & Security whenever a Court protective order is issued naming a College employee or a person attending the College as a respondent/accused person.
+An employee shall notify his/her supervisor, the Office of Human Resources and Safety & Security whenever a Court protective order is issued naming a University employee or a person attending the University as a respondent/accused person.
 Every effort will be made to protect the privacy and sensitivity of the information provided.

-Note: Nothing in this policy precludes an employee from notifying the entities described above if the respondent/accused person is not a college employee or student.
+Note: Nothing in this policy precludes an employee from notifying the entities described above if the respondent/accused person is not a University employee or student.

 If an employee believes that domestic or other personal matters may result in violence extending into the workplace, they are encouraged to notify their supervisor and the Office of Safety and Security.
 Every effort will be made to protect the privacy and sensitivity of the information provided.